 Wherever there is pain, there is healing,

-Wherever there is a sick fuck-
+Wherever there is a sicko-

-There is a good one, A
+There is a real one, a hero,

 Don’t loose hope.